 - We aim to make all prizes as close to carbon neutral as possible.

-- Who are the judges?
+- Who were the judges?

 Keeping in mind the age of the entrant: